akupedia/akupedia.github.io/_posts/2020-03-03-How-to-download-private-videos-from-youtube-using-the-linux-command-line.md

+---
+title: How to download private videos from YouTube with youtube-dl
+layout: post
+category: Youtube flaws
+date: 2020-2-2
+---

 How to download private videos from YouTube with youtube-dl

 youtube-dl is a wonderful tool for downloading videos so they can be watched offline.
 Most of the time I only want to store a publicly accessible video.
 Sometimes I want to access a video that is only accessible when I am logged into my YouTube account.
 To do this was more challenging than I thought it would be, partly because youtube-dl is working through some issues.
 The specific issues I ran into dealt with two factor authentication and reading cookie formats.